CoderAndyLive/vokabel-app/README.md

 ## About This Project

 This is a Laravel-based web application for managing vocabulary learning.
-It includes features for user authentication, word management, and training sessions.
+It includes features for user authentication, word management, training sessions, and an admin panel for managing users.

 ## Features